 My HealtheVet's Track Health feature can be a powerful tool for managing your blood pressure and helping you keep a healthy lifestyle.

 Typically, blood pressure increases with age.
 The risk of high blood pressure rises when people hit age 45.
 Your blood pressure might not cause noticeable issues now, but it can lead to severe problems down the road.
 However, you can do plenty to prevent, delay, and treat the condition.

 Getting an accurate view of your blood pressure can help you start making improvements.

 One blood pressure reading only tells you what your blood pressure is at that moment.
 By using My HealtheVet's Track Health feature, you can create a record of all readings taken.
 This helps your doctor check if your treatments lower your blood pressure and what corrections may need to be done.

 You can monitor and view your blood pressure with My HealtheVet by using the following steps:

 Once there, you will see your Personal Health Journal

 To add a new reading, select Add New

-And remember, you can't feel your blood pressure get better or worse.
-Measuring your blood pressure regularly offers essential information about whether your lifestyle changes and the medications you are taking are having their desired effects.
+And remember, you can't feel your blood pressure getting better or worse.
+Measuring your blood pressure regularly offers essential information about whether your lifestyle changes and medications have their desired effects.
 Reach out to your health care team with Secure Messaging (sign in required) if you have any questions.

 Please vote in our unscientific poll.
 All responses are anonymous.